Coffee that is grown in the Blue Mountains of Jamaica is well known for its mellow, full, chocolaty flavor.

 In addition to elevation, other factors affect the grading and labeling of coffee beans.
 Factors that are taken into account include the number of defects allowed, the appearance and the size of the beans.

-While it is popular around the world, more than 80% of the special coffee ends up in Japan where it is in great demand.
+While it is popular around the world, more than 80% of the specialty coffee ends up in Japan where it is in great demand.
 This is because during the 1950s, the café industry was very popular in Japan.

 During this time, Blue Mountain Coffee was easily obtained and quite affordable.
 Many Japanese consumers became hooked on its mild, well-rounded flavor.